 There is hope outside dangerous and ineffective medical treatment.

 Worth noting here is how my wife safely replaced Celebrex and steroid shots for severe and debilitating nerve inflammation in her forearm and wrist.
-The same product can has proven to provide relief to chronic sciatica sufferers with extended use.
+The same product has proven to provide relief to chronic sciatica sufferers with extended use.
 Reduction in the large nerve inflammation is the key.

 Keep in mind, virtually nothing will bring immediate relief from movement.
 But you can get long term relief if your nerve injury is chronic in scope.